 A blog post doesn’t have to contain the link to the webinar sign-up page.
 It can be used only to announce the upcoming webinar, or to inform the readers what the webinar will be about.

 Discussing the webinar topic more is a great way to nurture the audience and generate demand for the webinar.
 When a potential attendee comes across the webinar link, they will be more likely to sign up, because they already know what to expect.

 Podcasts have become all the rage in recent years, and more and more companies are using them to leverage their marketing.
 How can podcasts help promote a webinar?
 There are several ways to do this.

 First, in a podcast episode, a certain section of the show can be dedicated to talking about an upcoming webinar (like a commercial break in a radio show).

 Also, a podcast guest can talk about the topic(s) that will be discussed further in the webinar.
-And finally, an entire podcast episode can serve as the webinar promo.
+And finally, an entire podcast episode can serve as a webinar promo.
 You can talk in-depth about the upcoming webinar, allowing potential attendees to learn more and know exactly what they sign up for.